 Steve Adamske, a CFTC spokesman, declined to comment.
 The CFTC will release its decision as proposed interpretive guidance, which will go through a public-comment period before a final vote is required to pass the measures, the people said.
 Gensler has been working with CFTC staff on the proposal and is close to sharing it with the four other commissioners, one of the people said.

 The five largest U.S. financial firms organize their overseas operations differently.
 JPMorgan Chase & Co.
-(JPM), Citigroup Inc. (C) and Bank of America Corp.
-(BAC) conduct foreign swaps trading through branches, according to bank representatives.
+(JPM:US), Citigroup Inc. (C:US) and Bank of America Corp.
+(BAC:US) conduct foreign swaps trading through branches, according to bank representatives.
 Morgan Stanley operates most of its overseas trading through affiliates, according to a person familiar with the situation.
-Michael DuVally, a Goldman Sachs Group Inc. (GS) spokesman, refused to say how the bank conducts its overseas swaps business.
+Michael DuVally, a Goldman Sachs Group Inc. (GS:US) spokesman, refused to say how the bank conducts its overseas swaps business.

 Those five banking holding companies account for 95 percent of the $304 trillion in notional amount in the American market, according to the Office of the Comptroller of the Currency.
 Globally, the notional amount of over-the-counter derivatives is estimated at $708 trillion, according to the Bank for International Settlements in Basel, Switzerland.